kyrylobaliurawork-web/aws-image-resizer/README.md

 # 🛑Small error

-To fix this error you just need to read the error message, it tells to us about "missing parameters" We need to add parametrs into this URL: https://z35ltl60id.execute-api.us-east- amazonaws.com/resize
+To fix this error you just need to read the error message(which we added in our code), it tells to us about "missing parameters"
+We need to add parametrs into this URL: https://z35ltl60id.execute-api.us-east- amazonaws.com/resize
 Example: https://z35ltl60id.execute-api.us-east- amazonaws.com/resize?image=photo.jpeg&width=300